aleeamini/Flareon7-2020/README.md

 ![alt text](https://github.com/aleeamini/Flareon7-2020/blob/main/FLARE-On%207.png)
 # Flareon7-2020
 This year I started the Flareon2020 challenge a week late but i could finish it.
 The number of challenges was less that last year but was harder.
 I ranked 359 in the scoreboard  in this year.
-I wrote a short and simple write-up for challenges in this repo.
+I wrote a short and simple of my write-ups for the challenges in this repo.
 Also I put all files and texts you need for solve the challenges.
 Hope enjoy :)

 ## [Challange1: fidler](https://github.com/aleeamini/Flareon7-2020/tree/main/1)